-In 2006, in line with its diversification of activities, Mirgor acquired CAPDO S.A. ("CAPDO"), which engages in the real estate activity through the lease of its real property.
+In 2006, in line with its diversification of activities, Mirgor acquired CAPDO S.A. ("CAPDO"), which was engaged in the real estate activity through the lease of its real property.
+During this fiscal year, the Company disposed of the real estate properties it owned, and at present Management is assessing future businesses.

 In 2009, the Company purchased Industria Austral de Tecnología S.A. ("IATEC"), which engages in the electronic consumer goods industry.
-In 2010, this company signed an agreement with Nokia (currently Microsoft) to produce mobile telephones.
+In 2010, this company signed an agreement with Nokia (currently Microsoft) to produce Mobile phone.
 In 2011, through the agreement entered into with LG, it began to produce TV sets.
 In 2012, it started the production of audio and video equipment and, in 2013, the production of notebooks for Dell.
 Thus, the Company included the production of residential air conditioning units, microwaves, television sets and mobile phones within consumer electronics.